bergie/hallo/README.md

 ## Contributing

 Hallo is written in [CoffeeScript](http://jashkenas.github.com/coffee-script/), a simple language that compiles into JavaScript.
-To generate the JavaScript code to `examples/hallo.js` from Hallo sources, run:
+To generate the JavaScript code to `examples/hallo.js` from Hallo sources, run CoffeeScript's [cake command](http://coffeescript.org/#cake):

     $ cake build